camunda-community-hub/camunda-community-hub-probot/CONTRIBUTING.md

 [fork]: /fork
 [pr]: /compare
-[code-of-conduct]: CODE_OF_CONDUCT.MD
+[CODE_OF_CONDUCT]: CODE_OF_CONDUCT.MD

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.MD).
+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/camunda-community-hub/community/blob/main/CODE_OF_CONDUCT.MD).
 By participating in this project you agree to abide by its terms.

 ## Issues and PRs